ylansegal/blog/_posts/2013-12-11-sandi-metz-revised-rules.markdown

 This reminds me of the dispensation: **You can break any of the rules, as long as someone else on the team agrees**.

-{% blockquote Sandi Metz %}
-Code draws code like it
+> Code draws code like it
-{% endblockquote %}

 I really enjoyed hearing Sandi talk.
 The SDRuby taping is not yet available, but it looks like Sandi gave the [same talk][5] elsewhere.

 [1]: /blog/2013/01/17/sandi-metz-rules/
 [2]: http://www.sandimetz.com/
 [3]: http://www.sdruby.org/
 [4]: http://rubyrogues.com/087-rr-book-clubpractical-object-oriented-design-in-ruby-with-sandi-metz/
 [5]: https://www.youtube.com/watch?v=npOGOmkxuio